Internal ballistics: Accuracy and bore characteristics

 The muzzle of the barrel is the last thing to touch the bullet before it goes into ballistic flight, and as such has the greatest potential to disrupt the bullet's flight.
 The muzzle must allow the gas to escape the barrel symmetrically; any asymmetry will cause an uneven pressure on the base of the bullet, which will disrupt its flight.
 The muzzle end of the barrel is called the "crown", and it is usually either beveled or recessed to protect it from bumps or scratches that might affect accuracy.
-A sign of a good crown will be a symmetric, star-shaped pattern on the muzzle end of the barrel, formed by soot deposited, as the powder gases escape the barrel.
-If the star is uneven, then it is a sign of an uneven crown, and an inaccurate barrel.

 Before the barrel can release the bullet in a consistent manner, it must grip the bullet in a consistent manner.
 The part of the barrel between where the bullet exits the cartridge, and engages the rifling, is called the "throat", and the length of the throat is the freebore.
-In some firearms, the freebore is all but nonexistent — the act of chambering the cartridge forces the bullet into the rifling.
+In some firearms, the freebore is zero as the act of chambering the cartridge forces the bullet into the rifling.
 This is common in low-powered rimfire target rifles.
 The placement of the bullet in the rifling ensures that the transition between cartridge and rifling is quick and stable.
 The downside is that the cartridge is firmly held in place, and attempting to extract the unfired round can be difficult, to the point of even pulling the bullet from the cartridge in extreme cases.

-With high-powered cartridges, there is an additional disadvantage to a short freebore.
-A significant amount of force is required to engrave the bullet, and this additional resistance can raise the pressure in the chamber by quite a bit.
-To mitigate this effect, higher-powered rifles tend to have more freebore, so that the bullet is allowed to gain some momentum, and the chamber pressure is allowed to drop slightly, before the bullet engages the rifling.
-The downside is that the bullet hits the rifling when already moving, and any slight misalignment can cause the bullet to tip as it engages the rifling.
-This will, in turn, mean that the bullet does not exit the barrel coaxially.
-The amount of freebore is a function of both the barrel and the cartridge.
-The manufacturer or gunsmith who cuts the chamber will determine the amount of space between the cartridge case mouth and the rifling.
-Setting the bullet further forward or back in the cartridge can decrease or increase the amount of freebore, but only within a small range.
-Careful testing by the ammunition loader can optimize the amount of freebore to maximize accuracy, while keeping the peak pressure within limits.
+With high-powered cartridges, a significant amount of force is required to engrave the bullet which can raise the pressure in the chamber above the maximum design pressure.
+Higher-powered rifles usually have a longer freebore so that the bullet is allowed to gain some momentum, allowing the and the chamber pressure to drop slightly before the bullet engages the rifling.
+However, any slight misalignment can cause the bullet to tip as it engages the rifling, resulting in the bullet does not entering the barrel coaxially.